 #20 Play at the NCAA Hall of Champions

-The National Collegiate Athletic Association – or NCAA – is headquartered in Indy…and the NCAA Hall of Champions is one of the fun places in Indianapolis to spend an afternoon.
+The National Collegiate Athletic Association – or NCAA – is headquartered in Indy.
+The NCAA Hall of Champions is one of the fun places in Indianapolis to spend an afternoon.

 #22 Learn about Author Kurt Vonnegut

-A must-do in Indianapolis for literary fans, the small Kurt Vonnegut Museum and Library celebrates the legacy of Vonnegut as a cherished American writer.
+A must-do in Indianapolis for literary fans, the small Kurt Vonnegut Museum and Library celebrates his legacy as a cherished American writer.

 Pro Tip: While tours are not required for admission to the museum, they are highly recommended for the additional insight.

-#23 Pedal through the Streets on a Bike
+#23 Pedal through Indy Streets on a Bike

-Biking is one of the fun activities in Indianapolis – and there are miles of paved paths and dedicated bike lanes throughout the city.
+Biking is one of the fun activities in Indianapolis.
+There are miles of paved paths and dedicated bike lanes throughout the city.

 Riding a bicycle along the Cultural Trail and the Central Canal Towpath is one of the best downtown Indy things to do.
-That said, adventurous travelers who want to explore beyond the city center can pedal their bike north from downtown on the Monon Rail Trail that extends 26 miles.
+That said, adventurous travelers who want to explore beyond the center can pedal north from downtown on the Monon Rail Trail that extends for 26 miles.

-Pro Tip: Visitors can rent a bike from Wheel Fun Rentals or Bicycle Garage Indy – or use one of the Bike Share bicycles found throughout downtown.
+Top Tip: Visitors can rent a bike from Wheel Fun Rentals or use one of the Bike Share bicycles found throughout downtown.

 #24 Set Off on a Downtown Indianapolis Tour

-Pro Tip: In our weekend itinerary for Indianapolis below, we outline a self-guided walk through downtown – and provide a link to a Indy walking tour map.
+Pro Tip: In our weekend itinerary for Indianapolis below, we outline a self-guided walk through downtown with a Indy walking tour map.

 Exploring the many distinct districts is one of the fun things to do in Indianapolis, Indiana.
 We are highlighting the top Indy neighborhoods to discover while on a trip to the city.